What's In Your Toolbox? Migraine-Friendly Products

 Theoretically, there could be a place in YOUR toolbox for something from each one of the following categories – maybe more than one!
 In addition, one of the best things about all these products is that they integrate well with alternative treatments.
 Adding some of these to your toolbox in addition to acupuncture, cognitive behavioral therapy, lifestyle adjustments, and pharmaceutical treatments can often make a very real difference.
 A difference that can impact pain frequency, the severity of attacks, anxiety, sleep, or just simple comfort while living with a disease that robs so many of so much.

-Tips for exploring migraine-friendly products
+Tips for exploring new products

 As you look through the categories below, here are some tips that may be helpful to you: